 This movie made an important move for representation within the film industry, with Shipp being biracial and Hildebrand being openly LGTBQA+.
 Besides, Shipp has just announced that she’s set to play Abby Suso in the film adaptation of coming of age book Simon vs. The Homo Sapiens Agenda, which revolves almost entirely around LGTBQA+ issues.
 “I’m lucky I get to work on projects that tell real life stories about people from all walks of life,” she highlights.
 “Life isn’t just straight-Caucasian-happy family and I like to shine light on that.
 To get to do movies that inspire me and represent the underrepresented is a huge thing for me,” she asserts excitedly.
 Simon vs. The Homo Sapiens Agenda – a book that has reached cult following level – will tell the coming out story of Simon, played by Nick Robinson.
 “I think it is going to break your heart and renew your faith in humanity all at the same time,” Shipp promises us.

 But probably Shipp’s most recognisable role to date comes from the latest X-Men Franchise.
 After getting a clean shaven head, Shipp first put on her bright white mohawk and ominous flowing cape in the 2016 X-Men: Apocalypse, the ninth film of the franchise.
 Shipp plays the powerful Ororo Munroe, most commonly known for her mutant superhero name Storm.
 You may remember this character from Halle Berry’s memorable performances in X-Men, X2: X-Men United, X-Men: The Last Stand, and X-Men: Days Of Future Past.
-Incidentally, Berry is Shipp’s own personal hero, being the first woman of colour to ever win an Oscar.
+Incidentally, Berry is Shipp’s own personal hero, being the first woman of colour to ever win an Oscar as lead actress.

 However, Shipp’s storm differs greatly from Berry’s portrayal.
 Her character, a young version of Storm, a mutant with the ability to control the weather, is part of the villain group known as the Horsemen, set way before Berry’s redeemed Storm.
 Shipp’s take on the character has its roots in the comic book, not only performance-wise but also aesthetically, taking cues from the punk makeover in a 1983 issue.